-The TOMODACHI-Uniqlo Fellowship will provide financial support for a student from Japan who is enrolled in the MFA Fashion Design and Society program.
-This fellowship has been made possible by the generous support of the U.S.-Japan Council and Uniqlo.
+The TOMODACHI-Uniqlo Fellowship provides financial support for a student from Japan who is enrolled in the MFA Fashion Design and Society program.
+This fellowship is possible due to the generous support of the U.S.-Japan Council and Uniqlo.

 The TOMODACHI-Uniqlo Fellowship is open to applicants from Japan and provides financial support up to the full cost of attendance (tuition and living expenses) for the two-year program.
 The amount awarded is based on the student’s financial need.

-In addition, the fellowship recipient will have the opportunity to participate in a summer internship at Fast Retailing Co., Ltd., during the summer after his or her first year in the program.
+In addition, the fellowship recipient has the opportunity to participate in an internship at Fast Retailing Co., Ltd. during the summer after their first year in the program.

 The TOMODACHI-Uniqlo Fellowship seeks candidates who meet the following criteria:

-To be considered, individuals must be accepted to Parsons’ MFA Fashion Design and Society program and complete a scholarship application.
-Parsons will review all applications and select a recipient on the basis of financial need and the criteria listed above.
+To be considered, individuals must apply and be accepted to Parsons’ MFA Fashion Design and Society program.
+Parsons will review all eligible applications for scholarship consideration and select a recipient on the basis of financial need and the criteria listed above.
+The TOMODACHI-Uniqlo fellowship recipient will be notified at the time of admission.

-The scholarship application for the TOMODACHI-Uniqlo fellowship will be posted soon; please check this page often for updates.
-In the meantime, inquiries can be addressed to Shelley Fox, Donna Karan Professor of Fashion and director of the MFA in Fashion Design and Society, at firstname.lastname@example.org.
+Inquiries about the program can be addressed to Shelley Fox, Donna Karan Professor of Fashion and director of the MFA in Fashion Design and Society, at firstname.lastname@example.org.

-For information about scholarships and grants that may be available, visit Student Financial Services.
+For information about more scholarships and grants that may be available, visit Student Financial Services.